rivques/shopping-assistant/docs/DEV_LOGS.md

 ## Finished redesign & fabrication
 Completed prototype v1.0 with all circuitry and casing completed.
 Everything fits together well enough, testing needs to be completed next.
 Prototype v1.0 is runnin stage 1 architecture, meaning it is wifi enabled and does the processing on the server we've set up.
 See drawing here. ![image](drawing_v1.0.png)

+## Switching framework, again
+Turns out MAUI is very particular about what version of XCode it runs with, and our machine can't run that version, so we're switching back to Flutter.